qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

       | JavaScript |
       | Java       |
 ```
-It is worth mentioning the expression **'$wikipediaUrl'** in the example above starting with '**\$**' interpreted as a **qavajs** memory variable whose value is taken from the Memory class instance in runtime.
+It is worth mentioning the expression **'$wikipediaUrl'** in the example above, starting with '**\$**' interpreted as a **qavajs** memory variable whose value is taken from the Memory class instance in runtime.
 [More details](https://qavajs.github.io/docs/Guides/memory).
-Another feature is a locator alias expression like **'Wikipedia > Search Input'** separated by the '**\>**' sign that describes hierarchic page structure.
+Another feature is a locator alias expression like **'Wikipedia > Search Input'** separated by the '**\>**' sign that describes hierarchical page structure.
 See how [to organize your page object](Guides/page-object).

 ### Configuration
-In addition to the default features of Cucumber [config file](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#options) the **qavajs** config implements following [capabilities](https://github.com/qavajs/core/blob/main/src/IQavajsConfig.ts) to provide the advanced flexibility.
+In addition to the default features of Cucumber [config file](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#options), the **qavajs** config implements the following [capabilities](https://github.com/qavajs/core/blob/main/src/IQavajsConfig.ts) to provide advanced flexibility.

 ### Test execution
 If you have the basic config